Qhelani01/Campus-Climb/README.md

 ### Adding Opportunities
 1. Edit `backend/data/opportunities.csv` with new opportunities
-2. Restart the backend or call `/api/admin/load-csv` to reload data
+2. Commit and push to GitHub to trigger Vercel redeploy

 ### CSV Format
 ```csv